anywhichway/denodata/README.md

 - Keys in `denobase` can be any value that is a valid `Deno KV` key component, or they can be a `Deno KV` key.
 If they are not a `Deno KV` key, they are automatically converted into the arrays normally used by `Deno KV`.
 For example `"mykey"` is the same as `["mykey"]`.

 - Object ids are stored in the property `#`.
-This can be changed with the option `idProperty`.
+This can be changed with the database option `idProperty`.

 - Several methods take a `metadata` parameter.
 This can contain any metadata you want to associate with the record, e.g. person that created the record.
 It can also contain an `expires` property.
 If `expires` is a number it represents the number of milliseconds in the future.
 If `expires` is a `Date` it is the datetime the record expires.
 For compliance and resource management reasons it is important to know that deletion actually occurs when an attempt is made to retrieve the record.
 There is no daemon that constantly purges the database.
 Metadata is automatically indexed when using `autoIndex`.
 When manually creating indexes, add `^` to the index keys to index metadata.
 This can be changed with the start-up option `metadataProperty`.

+- For the v0.x.x releases only the top level database functions have been modified to support enhanced capabilities.
+Methods on transactions, e.g. `db.atomic().set()`, are native and do not support automatic key conversion, metadata, etc.

 `void db.delete(keyOrPattern:primitive|UInt8Array|array|object,{?cname:string,?indexOnly:bool,?find:boolean})`